 Shooting Down the Gun Bills

 Senator Miguel Diaz de la Portilla is the chair of the Florida Senate Judiciary Committee.
-As such, he has authority to decide which bills receive a hearing there.
+As such, he has the authority to decide which bills receive a hearing there.
 Twice in one month, the senator decided to kill controversial gun bills by not scheduling them for a hearing.

 The first bill would have allowed concealed carry permit holders to bring handguns onto state college campuses.
 The second bill would have granted licensed gun owners the right to openly carry their firearms in public.

-The senator claims his decision not to agenda the bills was nothing more than common sense.
+The senator claims his decision not to agenda the bills were nothing more than common sense.
 He believes the bills were more about public safety and not really about gun rights, which made them unnecessary.
 Diaz de la Portilla insisted the bills don’t really make citizens safer, but, in fact, do the opposite.
 He also warned he would kill the bills again if they returned next year.